Reading Time: 3 minutes

 The kids are back to school after a long summer break.
 But with temperatures still soaring, something cool is what’s needed in their lunchbox.
-In many families both parent work, and due to a shortage of time in the morning, it becomes difficult to prepare an elaborate lunch for the children.
+In many families, both parents work and due to a shortage of time in the morning, it becomes difficult to prepare an elaborate lunch for the children.
 Handing over canteen money, packing ready-to-eat meals, or at the most, making a jam-butter sandwich is very convenient and easy.

-Unfortunately these options make the lunchbox load up with salt, fats and sugars, and the child is missing out on fruit, vegetables and wholegrain foods.
+Unfortunately these options make the lunchbox load up with salt, fats and sugars, and the child misses out on fruit, vegetables and wholegrain foods.
 It is not always time-consuming to make a nutritious lunch box.
 Just use your imagination and plan a little ahead.

 Here are some tips for a healthy lunchbox:

 - Even though there are bubblers in all schools, make sure your kids carry plenty of plain water instead of fruit juices and cordials.
 It is very important to drink lots of water to keep hydrated in the hot summer months.
 Replacement of fluid loss, especially during exercise sessions or running and playing, is important in summer, or else they might feel tired and lethargic.

 - For recess, try and add fruit.
 Summer fruit like watermelon, rock melon, litchi, nectarines, plums, apricots, berries are all juicy and have a high water content.
 These fruits are good sources of folate, Vitamin A, and antioxidants.
 If including whole fruit, select the type that is a suitable size for a child to easily hold in their hand and eat, especially for younger children.